molgenis/molgenis/README.md

 MOLGENIS is created with help of Maven and Freemarker.
 You need a few eclipse plugins to work with those.

+Important: get the LATEST version of Eclipse and all plugins mentioned.
+For example, using Eclipse Juno Release 1 or lower might result in infinite build loops.

 Start Eclipse and select a workspace location (e.g. ~/eclipse/workspace - do not pick the ~/git folder).

 Now install the plugins.
 Click: Help -> Eclipse marketplace.
 Add the following (restart Eclipse when done):